chstan/autodiDAQt/docs/source/experiments.rst

 **Inverted control enforces collecting raw data.** It can be tempting to do some data reduction at analysis time as a convenience.
-This is generally a bad idea because these transforms are typically one way functions.
-DAQuiri has uninverted (imperative) data collection modes that let you run arbitrary code, but it prefers you use the inverted interface which incentivizes analyzing data after it is collected.
+This is generally a bad idea because these transforms are typically one way functions. autodidaqt has uninverted (imperative) data collection modes that let you run arbitrary code, but it prefers you use the inverted interface which incentivizes analyzing data after it is collected.

-Other benefits of experiments in DAQuiri
+Other benefits of experiments in autodidaqt
 ----------------------------------------

 You are welcome to perform experiments that don't follow this inverted control scheme.
-If you do, you can still make use of a variety of other benefits DAQuiri can provide to you.
+If you do, you can still make use of a variety of other benefits autodidaqt can provide to you.

-**UI generation:** DAQuiri provides utility wrappers around Qt to make it a bit softer and more Pythonic, and can perform full UI generation for you scans if they are straightforward enough.
+**UI generation:** autodidaqt provides utility wrappers around Qt to make it a bit softer and more Pythonic, and can perform full UI generation for you scans if they are straightforward enough.

-**Handling data IO:** In most cases you don't need to use the inverted control scheme to let DAQuiri handle data IO for you.
+**Handling data IO:** In most cases you don't need to use the inverted control scheme to let autodidaqt handle data IO for you.
 Of course, you are free to collate data on your own and save it however you want.